nathanfarlow/PineappleCAS/README.md

 ## Good things to know:
 PCAS automatically calls SIMP,[Input],[Output],000000 after every command, so simplifying after is only necessary if you want to simplify further with identities.

 Remember that you can definitely use strings as input and output as well.
 You can also check if PCAS was able to successfully execute the command.
-Here's an exmample incorporating both of those things:
+Here's an example incorporating both of those things:
 ```
 :"Take derivative of Str1 with respect to B and write to Y1."
 :"DERIV,Str1,Y1,B"